kelvi919/Alien-Invasion/README.md

 ### What is this game about?
 The game is based on a space shooter in which you control a ship shooting down aliens.

+project is on ice i'll debug and put it on itch.io someday but not now.